(386) 437-3258 Ext 105

 She worked as an educator for 38 years, as teacher and school counselor, most of those years in Flagler County schools.
 She retired from Bunnell Elementary School in 2014.

-Martin particularly enjoys his role in the Sheltering tree as all donations go directly to the poorest and most vulnerable people in our county.
+Martin particularly enjoys his role in The Sheltering Tree as all donations go directly to the poorest and most vulnerable people in our county.

-Stephanie has a Bachelor's in Accounting and a Master’s in Business Administration.
+Stephanie Matthews has a Bachelor's in Accounting and a Master’s in Business Administration.
 She has worked as an Accountant in nonprofit organizations for over 30 years and is currently the Business Manager for a local Marketing and Print Management firm.

 One of the Sheltering Tree's founders, Carla Traister, was her son’s middle and high school teacher.
 When he was killed in a car accident in 2013, Stephanie decided to donate his clothes to “The Sheltering Tree.”
 When Carla told her, their Treasurer was looking to give up the position she couldn't turn her down.